MainulDip/WordPressStudy/WP-Docker-Setup.md

 ### Local Dev Env For WordPress in Linux machine:
 Use Dockerfile for image configuration and docker-compose for setting everything.
-Inside Dockerfile use the below config to solve permission issues while developing theme or plugin
+Inside Dockerfile use the below config to solve permission issues while developing theme or plugin.
 ```sh
 # assign userid 1000 to the user named `www-data`
 RUN usermod -u 1000 www-data